Nvidia launches A100 80GB GPU for supercomputers

 For AI training, recommender system models like DLRM have massive tables representing billions of users and billions of products.
 A100 80GB delivers an up to 3 times speedup so businesses can quickly retrain these models to deliver highly accurate recommendations.

-The A100 80GB also enables training of the largest models with more parameters fitting within a single HGX powered server, such as GPT-2, a natural language processing model with superhuman generative text capability.
+The A100 80GB also enables training of the largest models with more parameters fitting within a single HGX-powered server, such as GPT-2, a natural language processing model with superhuman generative text capability.

 This eliminates the need for data or model parallel architectures that can be time-consuming to implement and slow to run across multiple nodes, Nvidia said.